terminator1333/InformationRetrievalProj2025-26/README.md

   - inverted_index_gcp.py -> helper script, has the Inverted Index class used when creating the Inverted Index and in the VM
   - gcp_create_inverted_indexes.ipynb -> script for creating the Inverted Indexes for the Title, Body, and Anchor, in addition to creating the Pagerank and doc-title mappings.
 Was run on a cluster in GCP
   - create_pageviews.ipynb -> script for creating pageviews data in the bucket.
 Ran on Google Colab
+  - create_doc_length_data.ipynb -> script for creating a doc length pickle for calculating cosine similarity.
+Ran on Colab
   - run_frontend_in_gcp.sh -> script for initiating VM
   - startup_script_gcp.sh -> script for helping run_frontend_in_gcp initiate VM
   - run_server.sh -> Since all the libraries are stored in virtual environment, this is a script to initialise the venv activation automatically using bashrc